What is the ZombieList?

 Staninger, S. W., Goshorn, S. R., Boettcher, J. C., & Reference and User Services Association.
 (1998).
 Key business sources of the U.S. Government.
 Chicago, IL: American Library Association, Reference and User Services Association.

-After the Fall Semester, we will be dedicated to reviewing the status and tools in the creation of the ZombieList.
 The goal will be to have all volunteers assigned a subject with at least 50% of the entry done by the teams of volunteers or myself.
 We will open the ZombieList on Zotero in a Historic Business Collections page.
-Publicizing the project over the many listservs it should generate additional volunteers and sources.
+Publicizing the project over the many listservs and conferences, it should generate additional volunteers and sources.

-ZombieList©Boettcher is a compendium of bibliography metadata with value added by volunteers putting the metadata in a prescripted structure with additional information of where the citation was presented (original source), then augmented by status, and relationships to other records.
+ZombieList© 2019Boettcher is a compendium of bibliography metadata with value added by volunteers putting the metadata in an Open structure with additional information of where the citation was presented (original source), then augmented by status, and relationships to other records.
 The ZombieList might evolve to a relational database where others can review the original and Zombied record; include contact information to purchasing access; learn which entry owns the current rights to the dead source; other value-added.